my-language-skills/open-badges-framework/doc/documentation-integrations.md

 Open Badges Framework will show a link to the registration page (if it exist) and to the creation of post page (if exist).

 ### User Registration with [Restrict Content Pro](https://github.com/restrictcontentpro/restrict-content-pro)
-By activating the Plugin, we have an integration that allows us to have new registration fields.
-Those fields are also in the RCP registration page and in the Edit your profile page.
+By activating the plugin, we can use the new profile fields created by the OBF plugin.
+These are displayed in the RCP registration form and edit profile page.

 ### Porfolio Integration
 OpenBadgesFramework-Languages-Portfolio allow to create a portfolio for teacher and students of second languages.